ghga-de/developer-cookbook/README.md

 # The GHGA Developer Cookbook
-The a collection of technical assays on design patterns and development practices employed by GHGA.
+A collection of technical assays on design patterns and development practices employed by GHGA.
 This cookbook is aimed at new GHGA developers onboarding to GHGA and for everybody interested in GHGA development activities.